 Climb the 30-foot Arthur A. Nolan Jr. Observation Tower for a sweeping vista of the site.
 This is an ideal location for viewing the spring and fall waterfowl migrations in March/April and October/November.

 - From May 1 through September 30, use the boat launch to access the lakes for boating, canoeing, and kayaking.
 Boats with gas motors are not allowed on the lakes, even if the motor is out of the water.
 No rentals are available.
 No boating or paddling is permitted on the lakes from October 1 through April 30 to avoid disturbing migrating waterfowl.

-- Hike the new Marquis Oak Ridge Trail, a 2.7-mile crushed-gravel trail designed for hiking and bicycling.
+- Hike the new Marquis Oak Ridge Trail, a 2.7-mile crushed-gravel trail.
 This trail begins at the north end of the Refuge and leads through diverse prairies and wetlands to the Oak Ridge marsh and savanna complex in the site’s interior.

 Hike the half-mile Prairie–Wetland Boardwalk, which begins near the observation tower and ends by the boat launch.